shutterscripter/Custom_Android_Keyboard/README.md

 Feel free to modify these files to change key labels, positions, colors, sizes, and other properties to match your desired keyboard design.

-### License

-The Custom Keyboard project is licensed under the MIT License.
-You are free to modify and distribute the code for personal and commercial use.